 - p3.2.3.1 The audit will be carried out by an AGW auditor generally on a 15-month cycle with a maximum of 18 months between audits.
-(This allows operators to be seen in different seasons.) - p3.2.3.2 With agreement from AGW, the audit cycle can be amended in cases of force majeure (unforeseeable circumstances beyond anyone's control) such as weather, epidemiological concerns, natural disaster or serious injury or illness. - p3.2.3.3 The audit cycle may also be amended by agreement in cases of major infrastructure change such as new operators or introduction of a new species to be audited when audit in the normal cycle would necessitate re-audit within a few months to review the new situation.
+(This allows operators to be seen in different seasons.) - p3.2.3.2 With agreement from AGW, the audit cycle can be amended or extended in the following cases: - Force majeure (unforeseeable circumstances beyond anyone's control) such as weather, epidemiological concerns, natural disaster or serious injury or illness.

-- p3.2.3.4 The audit cycle may also be amended where an operator has seasonal production of one species and also has other species that must at some point be audited outside of the production cycle of the seasonal species.
-If there are no major non-compliance issues with the seasonal species; and no non-compliances that relate to welfare; the seasonal species may not be seen at one audit and retain certification.
-The seasonal species must be audited at the next audit. - p3.2.3.5 Compliance activities may be held in abeyance while an operator is under investigation under the discretion of the Global Executive Director or a delegated authority.
+- By agreement in cases of major infrastructure change such as new operators or introduction of a new species to be audited when audit in the normal cycle would necessitate re-audit within a few months to review the new situation. - Where an operator has seasonal production of one species and also has other species that must at some point be audited outside of the production cycle of the seasonal species.
+If there are no major non-compliance issues with the seasonal species; and no noncompliances that relate to welfare; the seasonal species may not be seen at one audit and retain certification.
+The seasonal species must be audited at the next audit. - Any other reason designated by the AGW approval board, including scheduling conflicts.
+The reason for extension must be documented. - p3.2.3.3 Compliance activities may be held in abeyance while an operator is under investigation under the discretion of the Global Executive Director or a delegated authority.